webercalixto/ninjaDaemon/README.md

 Author: weber calixto (webersouzacalixto at gmail)

+## Exception handling

+Some lines with potential exceptions are left un-try-catched intentionally so the ugly runtime error can be seen.

 ## Git workflow <a name="git_workflow"></a>

 I've chosen to work with GitHubflow (i.e Only a master branch with feature branches, no master/develop branching scheme, versioning with git tags).